Careers education: raising awareness of routes into the legal profession

 Uptree’s input on careers education into the Taskforce consultation

-In my role as a Working Group member of the Taskforce, I interviewed Uptree’s Founder CEO, Tamsin Dewhurst, as part of the Taskforce consultation about the best ways to ensure that all young people have access to in-scope careers exposure and skills necessary to apply and succeed in our future roles.
+In my role as a Working Group member of the Taskforce, I interviewed Uptree’s Founder CEO, Tamsin Dewhurst, as part of the Taskforce consultation about the best ways to ensure that all students have access to in-scope careers exposure and skills necessary to apply and succeed in our future roles.

 Tamsin explained that not enough measurable goals are given to schools in relation to careers.
 For example, the Gatsby Benchmarks are not driven by outcomes of student destination data, they are driven by activity; a thought-through approach tailored to students’ needs and backgrounds is needed.

-At Uptree we’re able to track students who go on to secure Early Careers opportunities, with many doing so after they’ve attended work experience events with that company.
+“At Uptree we’re able to track students who go on to secure Early Careers opportunities, with many doing so after they’ve attended work experience events with that company.
 It shows us how much of an impact those events are having, especially when looking at the students’ self-reported changes in relation to improved knowledge and confidence after the events.”, adds Tamsin.

 Time needs to be carved out of the curriculum to ensure all students have access to this kind of support.
 Some students in some schools get a lot more support from employers than others and its very ad-hoc – this isn’t true leveling up.